Interior Design Degree

 During the fall and spring semesters, classes meet only once a week for the hours listed in the class schedule.
 This "block scheduling" works best for Interior Design project-type classes.

 Beginning and intermediate level classes focus on specific skills or information.
-The classes culminate in the four advanced studio classes where all skills and information are utilized in comprehensive projects in one of four specialized areas: residential, universal (special needs), office and contract.
-The residential studio should be taken first since the space planning skills developed in this class will be necessary for the other studio classes.
+The classes culminate in the three advanced studio classes where all skills and information are utilized in comprehensive projects in one of three specialized areas: residential, contract and office design.
+The final courses of Professional Practices and Ethics and Portfolio Review prepare students to enter the interior design industry.

 Suggested First Semester Classes